Mass (liturgy): Liturgy of the Eucharist

 The Liturgy of the Eucharist begins with the preparation of the altar and gifts, while the collection may be taken.
 This concludes with the priest saying: "Pray, brethren, that my sacrifice and yours may be acceptable to God, the almighty Father."
 The congregation stands and responds: "May the Lord accept the sacrifice at your hands, for the praise and glory of His name, for our good, and the good of all His holy Church."
 The priest then pronounces the variable prayer over the gifts.

 Then in dialogue with the faithful the priest brings to mind the meaning of "eucharist", to give thanks to God.
 A variable prayer of thanksgiving follows, concluding with the acclamation "Holy, Holy ....Heaven and earth are full of your glory. ...Blessed is he who comes in the name of the Lord.
 Hosanna in the highest."

-The anaphora, or more properly "Eucharistic Prayer", follows, The oldest of the anaphoras of the Roman Rite, fixed since the Council of Trent, is called the Roman Canon, with central elements dating to the fourth century.
+The anaphora, or more properly "Eucharistic Prayer", follows.
+The oldest of the anaphoras of the Roman Rite, fixed since the Council of Trent, is called the Roman Canon, with central elements dating to the fourth century.
 With the liturgical renewal following the Second Vatican Council, numerous other Eucharistic prayers have been composed, including four for children's Masses.
 Central to the Eucharist is the Institution Narrative, recalling the words and actions of Jesus at his Last Supper, which he told his disciples to do in remembrance of him.
 Then the congregation acclaims its belief in Christ's conquest over death, and their hope of eternal life.
-Since the early church an essential part of the Eucharistic prayer has been the epiclesis, the calling down of the Holy Spirit to sanctify our offering.
+Since the early church an essential part of the Eucharistic prayer has been the epiclesis, the calling down of the Holy Spirit to sanctify the offering and that "the unblemished sacrificial victim to be consumed in Communion may be for the salvation of those who will partake of it."
 The priest concludes with a doxology in praise of God's work, at which the people give their Amen to the whole Eucharistic prayer.